Is Running Healthy for You?

 Note from Gabe: You will find opinions about running on totally opposite ends of the spectrum—these are simply my beliefs based on experience and research.

 Gabe Heck is an online health and fitness coach living in Bangkok, Thailand.
 He is a graduate of Cornell University and has worked with health-tech startups in New York City and Singapore.
-Visit him at Stay Fit Abroad.
+Visit him at Stay Fit Asia.

 GET FREE WELLNESS TIPS STRAIGHT TO YOUR INBOX